Efforts to preserve Brown House in Wilmington take shape

 “We were in favor of three or four apartments, not five or six,” she said.
 “We need to see the layout.
 We need to see the plans.
 We need to know when they intend to start, and when they intend to finish.”

-Katsnelson and Richard Wadman, a task force member whose ancestors owned the house from 1924 to 1980, said they would attend the civic association meeting next week and provide a detailed update on the plans.
+Katsnelson and Richard Wadman, a task force member whose ancestors owned the house from 1924 to 1980, said they would attend the May 24 civic association meeting and provide a detailed update on the plans.

 While it is unknown how neighbors will react to the updated plans, the city did take the demolition option off the table two years ago and is now intent on authorizing some form of adaptive reuse of the property.